-In compliance with the Department of Education’s CARES Act reporting requirements, the CARES Act Report is available.
+Morris Cares Act Reporting: in compliance with the Department of Education’s CARES Act reporting requirements.

 In May 2020, the Board of Regents approved distribution principles for the student portion of the Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, which includes the Higher Education Emergency Relief Fund.
 It is a resource for students who have encountered unforeseen expenses related to the disruption of campus operations due to the coronavirus pandemic (COVID-19).